California Seatbelt Laws and Penalties for Failure to Pay of Appear

 (Amended by Stats.
 2011, Ch.
 474, Sec.
 1. (SB 929) Effective January 1, 2012.)
 (Source).

-The code also requires vehicle owners to maintain their car’s safety belts in good working order and states that a driver or passenger cannot ignore a ticket for violating the code.
+The code also requires vehicle owners to maintain their car’s safety belts in good working order and states that drivers or passengers cannot ignore a ticket for violating the code.

 Blowing Off Your Seatbelt Ticket Can Land You In Jail for Failure To Appear?

 Yes!
-In fact, ignoring a seatbelt ticket under California Vehicle Code Section, 27315 will result in a new charge of failure to appear under California Vehicle Code Section 40508.
-What this means is that if an offender chooses to ignore a ticket for breaking California Vehicle Code Section 27315, they have willfully failed to appear as obligated in court.
+Ignoring a seatbelt ticket under California Vehicle Code Section 27315 will result in a new charge of failure to appear under California Vehicle Code Section 40508.
+This law means that if an offender chooses to ignore a ticket for breaking California Vehicle Code Section 27315, they have willfully failed to appear as obligated in court.
 Thus they have violated Vehicle Code Section 40508.